-This IMDRF Good Regulatory Review Practices document provides a common set of conduct, education, experience, competence, and training requirements that shall be established and maintained by the Regulatory Authorities and/or their recognized Conformity Assessment Body(ies) (CAB) for individuals who perform regulatory reviews of medical devices for marketing authorization.
+IMDRF/GRRP WG/N40 provides a common set of conduct, education, experience, competence, and training requirements that shall be established and maintained by the Regulatory Authorities and/or their recognized Conformity Assessment Body(ies) (CAB) for individuals who perform regulatory reviews of medical devices.
 Depending on individual legislations within various jurisdictions, additional requirements beyond those in this document may apply.